arzwa/MultilocusIsland/docs/draft-hapdip2.md

 intuition really only works well for very small rates of migration (@fig:lsh).

-## Accounting for drift and comparison to individual-based simulations
+## Accounting for drift

-While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and thresholds for swamping in polygenic systems, it is important to assess to what extent these carry over to finite populations.
+While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and thresholds for swamping when local adaptation is polygenic, it is important to assess to what extent these carry over to finite populations.
 Indeed, @sachdeva2022 showed that, for small effective population sizes, the sharp thresholds for swamping predicted by the deterministic multilocus theory (when $Ls$ is appreciable) need not apply, and that the critical migration rate may be significantly reduced.
-Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model (as outlined in @sec:model) may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.
+Furthermore, for all but the largest populations, the observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model (as outlined in
-Additionally, from a more pragmatic perspective, it is hard to evaluate the accuracy of our approximations against simulations, as any individual-based simulation will necessarily exhibit the effects of genetic drift.

-![Effect of genetic drift, dominance and total barrier strength on equilibrium adaptive differentiation for a homogeneous polygenic barrier in a diploid population.
+@sec:model) may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.

+![
+Genetic drift reduces the strength of a homogeneous multilocus barrier to gene flow.
 (A)
 Predicted allele frequency distributions for a single locus in the diploid multilocus model with homogeneous selective effects for different values of